lokesh913/Coffee-Shop-Sales/README.md

 # Coffee-Shop-Sales
-Analyze Coffe Shop Sales data created are interacting dahsbourd using Microsoft Excel
+Analyze coffee shop sales data and create an interactive dashboard using Microsoft Excel.